 Manager Saburo: "When I spoke with him, he said he wanted to play short stop.
 I think he should give it a go.
 Whether it's second baseman or short stop, I'm fine with where he is.
 I thought it would be best for him to play where he can best demonstrate his abilities. short stop requires a lot of movement, so even if he doesn't do well at short stop, he could play second baseman third base, to ensure he has the mobility that diminishes with age.
 But I would like him to become a short stop shortstop."

-What is the composition of starter?
+What is the composition of starter staff?

 Manager Saburo: "If we go by last year's performance alone, Taneichi is definitely the one.
 Kimura and Tanaka Haru are also in the list based on last year's performance alone.
 I also hope Kojima will do his best.
 I think Taneichi is the only one that's been decided."